Diocese of Richmond: 1870 to 1910

-1910 to 2000
+1910 to 1970

 After Van de Vyver died in 1911, Pope Pius X named Auxiliary Bishop Denis J. O'Connell of the Archdiocese of San Francisco as the new bishop of Richmond.
+The first parish in Virginia Beach, the Star of the Sea, was established in 1915.

-He resigned due to bad health in 1926 and Pope Pius XI named Auxiliary Bishop Andrew Brennan of the Diocese of Scranton to replace him.
+O'Connell resigned due to bad health in 1926 and Pope Pius XI named Auxiliary Bishop Andrew Brennan of the Diocese of Scranton to replace him.
 In 1929, at Brennan's suggestion, the Holy Name Society of Richmond establish the Catholic Laymen's League of Virginia.
 It was created to counteract the flow of anti-Catholic bigotry and misinformation in the media and from some Protestant ministers.

-In 1935, Pius XI named Reverend Peter Ireton of the Archdiocese of Baltimore to assist Brennan as coadjutor bishop of the Diocese of Richmond, a job Ireton would hold for ten years.When Brennan resigned in 1945, Ireton automatically succeeded him as bishop of Richmond.During his tenure as bishop, Ireton established 42 parishes, built 24 schools, and increased the Catholic population from 37,000 to 147,000.
+In 1935, Pius XI named Monsignor Peter Ireton of Baltimore to assist Brennan as coadjutor bishop of the Diocese of Richmond, a job Ireton would hold for ten years.
+When Brennan resigned in 1945, Ireton automatically succeeded him as bishop of Richmond.
+During his tenure as bishop, Ireton established 42 parishes, built 24 schools, and increased the Catholic population from 37,000 to 147,000.

-Ireton died in 1958 and Pius XI appointed Bishop John Russell from the Diocese of Charleston as his replacement.In implementing the Second Vatican Council reforms, Russell established a diocesan Commission on Ecumenical Affairs in 1963, and a diocesan Pastoral Council and a Council of Priests in 1966.
+Ireton died in 1958 and Pius XI appointed Bishop John Russell from the Diocese of Charleston as his replacement.
+In implementing the Second Vatican Council reforms, Russell established a diocesan Commission on Ecumenical Affairs in 1963, and a diocesan Pastoral Council and a Council of Priests in 1966.
 A champion of civil rights, he had the parents of prospective students for Richmond's Catholic schools be interviewed for signs of racism.

+1970 to 2000

-In 1970, Pope Paul VI named Reverend Walter Sullivan as auxiliary bishop in Richmond.
+In 1970, Pope Paul VI named Monsignor Walter Sullivan as auxiliary bishop in Richmond.
 When Russell resigned in 1973, the pope appointed Sullivan as the new bishop.
-On May 28, 1974, Paul VI established the current boundaries of the Diocese of Richmond by:.
+In 1974, Paul VI established the current boundaries of the Diocese of Richmond by: